|Members (sufferers, health professionals, friends) -

 Based on thousands of successful treatment responses, genital (vulvar) pain is clearly associated with a major syndrome that also includes muscle (fibromyalgia), urological (interstitial cystitis), and intestinal (irritable bowel) discomfort.
 All of the symptoms respond well to reduced oxalate therapy and connective tissue stabilization.

 In 1997 the Foundation published the first edition of a milestone resource, The Low Oxalate Cookbook.
 It collected all the information extant on the oxalate content of foods and beverages, primarily from (dated) scientific literature.
 Nearly 5,000 copies of the first edition were sold, including over 200 donated to libraries.

 In 2002 the Foundation began collaborating with Michael Liebman, Ph.D., Professor of Human Nutrition, University of Wyoming, to assess the oxalate content of additional foods, beverages, commercial food products, and natural supplements.
-The resulting data has been reported continuously in The VP Foundation Newsletter and The Low Oxalate Cookbook – Book Two.
-At this time, almost 8,500 copies of Book Two have been sold, including those donated to libraries.
+The resulting data has been reported continuously in The VP Foundation Newsletter (issues 27-47) and The Low Oxalate Cookbook Book Two.
+At this time (2019), almost 9,500 copies of Book Two have been sold, including those donated to libraries.